“How come we never learned anything practical in high school?”

 “For instance, I NEVER use chemistry,” he continued.
 His train of thought was interrupted by the promise of dessert as the delicious sweetness of a freshly-baked apple pie and a large pot of coffee were brought to the middle of the table.

-A food scientist would immediately identify the irony at this cookout: Grilled steak, baked delicacies, beer, and coffee are all made possible through a chemical reaction called the “Maillard reaction.”
+A food scientist would immediately identify the irony at this cookout: Grilled steak, baked delicacies, beer, and coffee are all made possible because of chemistry; specifically, through a chemical reaction called the “Maillard reaction.”

 Are you salivating yet?
 You can thank our evolutionary ancestors for giving us this craving for cooked flavors.
 One hypothesis put forward by Richard Wrangham in Catching Fire suggests that our early ancestors who enjoyed the taste of cooked foods were more successful than their neighbors who had no preference between raw and cooked foods.
 According to his theory, eating cooked foods allowed early hominids to evolve into the big-brained Homo sapiens we are today.
 Cooking changes the chemistry of the food we eat, making more calories, minerals, and vitamins available during digestion.
 Raw food-preferring hominids, on the other hand, would be forced to spend the whole day foraging for fruits and berries just to get the same nutritional content that comes from cooked food.
 (As an added pro-survival bonus, cooking food has the benefit of killing many of the harmful, disease-causing bacteria and parasites that thrive on raw meats.)

 By random evolutionary good luck, some of these early hominids might derive pleasure from smelling and tasting Maillard reaction products.
-Their discerning palate would net these individuals more nutritional content and less risk of contracting foodborne illnesses from their meals, thus increasing their likelihood of viability.
+Their discerning palate would net these individuals more nutritional content and a lower risk of contracting food-borne illnesses from their meals, thus increasing their likelihood of viability.
 As selection theory would argue, they would be more likely to pass on their Maillard-loving genes to the next generation.

 Although some of the flavor compounds produced in the wake of the Maillard reaction may act as an evolutionarily-preserved signal of desirability and nutrition, not all of them are appealing to the palate.
 Some reaction products that fall in the class of alkylpyridines can enhance the “meat-ness” of a food by acting at the umami taste receptor.
 The taste of some alkylpyridines, however, can be described as bitter, astringent, or burnt – words that are often used as critiques of someone’s skill on the grill.